MARY, THE MOTHER OF GOD

 The Fathers Speak

-During the years that faith in the divinity of Christ was being challenged, faith in Mary's Motherhood of God continued, thanks to Sacred Tradition.
-Below are some quotes from the Fathers of the Church and the Council of Ephesus attesting this fact.
+During the years that faith in the divinity of Christ was being challenged, faith in Mary's motherhood of God continued, thanks to Sacred Tradition.
+Below are some quotes from the Fathers of the Church and the Council of Ephesus attesting to this fact.

 St. Methodius of Olympus (d.
 A.D.
 311), Oration on Simeon and Anna, XIV: "Hail to you for ever, you virgin mother of God, our unceasing joy, for unto you do I again return. ...
 O holy mother of God, remember us, I say, who make our boast in you, and who in hymns august celebrate the memory, which will ever live, and never fade away."
 (Italics added)

 St. Alexander of Alexandria (A.D.
 250–328), Epistles on Arianism and the Deposition of Arius, Letter #1 To Alexander, Bishop of the City of Constantinople, par.
 12, last sentence: "After this we know of the resurrection of the dead, the first-fruits of which was our Lord Jesus Christ, who in very deed, and not in appearance merely, carried a body, of Mary Mother of God, who in the end of the world came to the human race to put away sin, was crucified and died, and yet did He not thus perceive any detriment to His divinity, being raised from the dead, taken up into heaven, seated at the right hand of majesty."